-To turn on threading, go to the Home screen and tap Settings AMail Organize by Thread.
+To turn on threading, go to the Home screen and tap Settings ♣ Mail ♣ Organize by Thread.
 Finally, tap the switch so that green is visible, as shown in Figure 12-13.
 You may have to scroll down to see the Organize by Thread setting.
 While in Settings, you can choose to place the most recent message in a thread on top by enabling that switch.
 Still another threading option lets you display all the messages that make up a conversation, even if some have been moved to other mailboxes.
-If that is your preference, tap
+If that is your preference, tap the Complete Threads switch.

-FIGURE 12-12: Your emails are hanging together by a thread. the Complete Threads switch.
 And if you want to collapse the previews of messages that are part of the given thread, you do that here too.

 When you look at a message that's part of a thread, the numbers at the top of the screen tell you the message's location in the conversation.
-For example, in Figure 12-14, the message is number 6 of 8 in this thread.
+For example, in Figure 12-14, the message is number 3 of 4 in this thread.